 Because they are so tight, putting on compression stockings and socks can be a bit difficult.
 In fact, if you know that you have the right size, then they’ll probably a bit of a challenge to put on.
 But once you get the hang of it, you’ll be fine.
 Consider these tips for putting on compression stockings:

 - Place your hand in the stocking (palm to heel) and grab the heel between your thumb and fingers as if you are making a sock puppet.

 - Put the foot in the stocking until the ankle is completely covered.

 - Now grab the opening of the stocking and pull over the heel and continue pulling up to the knee.
 Make sure that you center the heel of the stocking properly.

-- Smooth out wrinkles and you are good to go.
+- Smooth out wrinkles and you are ready to go!

 Note that for knee-high stockings, the top band should be two fingers below the bend of the knee.

-To put on thigh-high compression stockings you need gloves to increase the friction and allow easy pulling.
+To put on thigh-high compression stockings you may need gloves or powder to increase the friction and allow easy pulling.
 Check out this simple techniques;

 - Grab the silicone band and turn it inside out.